editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

 Rings input
 ^^^^^^^^^^^^^

-Following parameters are used to define the set of rings used for the fit.
-All parameters are allowed to vary ring-by-ring or to be fixed.
-In the first case, given values represent initial guesses for the fit.
+Following parameters are used to define the initial set of rings used for the fit.
+All parameters are allowed to vary ring-by-ring or they can just be fixed to their initial value.

 All parameters listed below (except NRADII and RADSEP) can be given in the form of a single value valid for all rings or through a text file containing values at different radii.
-In this second case, the sintax to be used is *file(filename,N,M)*, where *filename* is the name of the file with values, *N* is the column number (counting from 1) and *M* is the starting row (all rows if omitted).
+In this second case, the syntax to be used is *file(filename,N,M)*, where *filename* is the name of the file with values, *N* is the column number (counting from 1) and *M* is the starting row (all rows if omitted).

+If any of the following parameters is not explicitly specified, BBarolo will estimate an appropriate initial value for that parameter.

 * **NRADII** [none].
 The number of rings to be used and fitted.
-If not given, BBarolo tries to guess it from the size of the galaxy.
+If not given, BBarolo will determine it from the radial extension of the emission line.

 * **RADSEP** [none].
 The separation between rings in *arcsec*.
 If N radii have been requested, the rings will be placed at N*RADSEP + RADSEP/2.
-If not given, BBarolo assumes the FWHM of the beam major axis as radius separation.
+If not given, it will be equal to the FWHM of the beam major axis.

 * **RADII** [none].
 This parameter can be used as an alternative to NRADII and RADSEP.
 This needs to be a text file (see above).

 * **XPOS** [none].
 X-center of rings.
 Accepted format are in *pixels* (starting from 0, unlike GIPSY) or in WCS coordinates in the format +000.0000d (*degrees*) or +00:00:00.00 (*sexagesimal*).
-If not specified, BBarolo tries to guess it using the 3D source finder.
+If not specified, it is determined from the centroids of the emission.

 * **YPOS** [none].
 Like XPOS, but for the y-axis.

 * **VSYS** [none].
 Systemic velocity in *km/s*.
-If not given, BBarolo tries to guess it from the global line profile.
+If not given, it is estimated as the central velocity in the global line profile.

 * **VROT** [none].
 Rotation velocity in *km/s*.
-If not given, BBarolo tries to guess it.

 * **VDISP** [8].
 Velocity dispersion in *km/s*.

 * **VRAD** [0].
 Radial velocity in *km/s*.

 * **INC** [none].
 Inclination in *degrees*.
-If not given, BBarolo tries to guess it from the column density map.
+If not given, it is guessed from the total map.

 * **PA** [none].
 Position angle in *degrees*, measured anti-clockwise form the North direction.
-If not given, BBarolo tries to guess it from the velocity field.
+If not given, it is estimated from the velocity field.

 * **Z0** [0].
 Scale-height of the disc in *arcsec*.